 When a company records the allowance for doubtful accounts, it simultaneously records a sale.
-In simpler terms, the company is matching its estimate for the bad debt expense against the sale in the same period.
+In simpler terms, the company matches its estimate for the bad debt expense against the sale in the same period.
 This helps in developing an accurate understanding of the profitability of a sale.

 Accounting for Allowance for Doubtful Account

-A company using accrual method of Accounting will record the allowance for the doubtful debts.
-This helps in ascertaining the future bad debts, and thus, enhance the accuracy of the company’s financial statements.
+A company using an accrual method of accounting will record the allowance for the doubtful debts.
+This helps ascertain the future bad debts and thus, enhances the accuracy of the company’s financial statements.
 Usually, companies mention these deductions right below the accounts receivables line item.
-In the balance sheet, such an item qualify as a contra asset account.
+Such an item qualifies as a contra asset account in the balance sheet.

 The only impact of this item on the income statement is that the initial charge to bad debt expense is shown when a company initially funds allowance.
-Thereafter, any write-offs of accounts receivables against the allowance for doubtful accounts impacts the balance sheet.
+After that, any write-offs of accounts receivables against the allowance for doubtful accounts impacts the balance sheet.

 A company has a debit balance of $120,000 in the Accounts Receivables for selling goods on credit.
-First, the company deploys the aging method to identify that $20,000 of the receivable have crossed 100-days due date.
+First, the company deploys the aging method to identify that $20,000 of the receivable has crossed the 100-days due date.
 Further, they scrutinize and identify that roughly $10,000 of these receivables would never be recovered.
-Therefore, the allowance for doubtful accounts should have credit balance of $10,000.
-In case, the current balance is $0, the journal entry would show he debit of $10,000 to bad debts expense and a credit of $10,000 to allowance for the doubtful accounts.
+Therefore, the allowance for doubtful accounts should have a credit balance of $10,000.
+In case the current balance is $0, the journal entry would show the debit of $10,000 to bad debts expense and a credit of $10,000 to allowance for the doubtful accounts.

 The balance sheet will now report Accounts Receivable of $120,000 less the Allowance for Doubtful Accounts of $10,000, for a net amount of $110,500.
 The income statement for the accounting period will report bad debts expense of $10,000.